Dorinda Hafner: Career

 In 1988, she was one of a four-woman dance troupe who called themselves the African Dance Group and performed a show directed by Robyn Archer at The Space Theatre in the Adelaide Festival Centre for the Adelaide Festival of Arts, entitled AKWANSO (Fly South).
 The others in the group were Pitjantjatjara dancer/actor Lillian Crombie, African-American dancer and choreographer Aku Kadogo, and Jamaican Jigzie Campbell.
 Each woman tells her own story of racial prejudice, which is followed by a dance by all four women, choreographed by Mary Barnett of the Alvin Ailey American Dance Theater.

 She worked as a television chef and presenter with Bert Newton on Good Morning Australia for ten years.

 Other roles

 Hafner also espouses humanitarian causes and has worked for several Australian charities.
 She founded her own charity, called Australian Sponsorship for African Kids.

-She is also a qualified marriage celebrant.
+She is a qualified marriage celebrant.